 The Missouri Supreme Court reversed the trial courts dismissal of his claims, holding that R.M.A. met the essential elements of a claim for sex discrimination in that he alleged he was a member of protected class, he was discriminated against in the use of public facilities, his membership in the protected class was a contributing factor in the discrimination, and he sustained damages.
 The Court held that while R.M.A. alleged that he was a biological female who transitioned to male, his allegation that his sex was a contributing factor in denying his use of a public facility was sufficient in the Courts opinion to allege causation between his status and the prohibition of his use of the public accommodation.

 These decisions make it clear that while the MHRA does not protect against discrimination on the basis of an individuals sexual orientation, the MHRA does protect LGBTQ individuals in employment and public accommodations under the theory of sex or gender discrimination.
 The recognition of discrimination because of sex stereotyping and because an individual is transgendered as forms of sex discrimination demonstrate the evolution of this area of law.
 Employers and businesses should strongly consider evaluating their policies, procedures, and training for employees and management to prevent sex discrimination of all forms, including the forms recognized in these recent decisions.

-The St. Louis employment attorneys at McMahon Berger have been representing employers across the country for over sixty years and are available to discuss issues related to employment discrimination and the expansion of the MHRA to protect LGBTQ individuals.
+The St. Louis employment attorneys at McMahon Berger have been representing employers across the country for over sixty years in employment and labor matters.
+Our team is available to discuss issues related to employment discrimination and the expansion of the MHRA to protect LGBTQ individuals.
 As always, the foregoing is for informational purposes only and does not constitute legal advice regarding any particular situation as every situation must be evaluated on its facts.
 The choice of a lawyer is an important decision and should not be based solely on advertisements.